kellyshreeve/predicting-used-car-price/README.md

 </p>

 The random forest model with SMOTEENN and class weighting achieved similar results on the test set, achieving an F1 macro of 0.9764.
 This is a well fitting model and can be trusted to predict how many benefits a customer will use.

+# Conclusions and Business Application

+**Conclusions:** Of the regression models tested, LightGBM GBDT achieved the best model fit (RMSE test = 1663.83).
+It was also able to tune more hyperparameters than CatBoost in a similar amount of time.
+The most important features were predicting price were power, registration year, postal code, and mileage.

+**Business Application:** Rusty Bargain can be confident that predictions from this model will offer customers the predicted value of their car within $1,663.83 on average.
+Customers will only have to wait about 1 second for the model to predict the value of their car.
+This model is speedy and accurate for Rusty Bargain to impliment on their app.

+**Future Research:** As a class project, this analysis was limited to time constraints.
+With additional time, more hyperparameters and trees/iterations could be performed to improve model accuracy.
+Additionally, further data cleaning may improve the accuracy of the results.